 NOTE: Registration is free and your first program is free.
 However, to continue using this service you must pay for a yearly subscription.
 Prices vary.

 Skype in the classroom is a free platform for connecting educators and experts to learners everywhere.
-Skype hosts over 80,000 teachers by providing them with a platform to share ideas, submit projects, connect and collaborate.
+Skype hosts over thousands of teachers by providing them with a platform to share ideas, submit projects, connect and collaborate.
 Teachers can also search for guest speakers in a variety of subject areas who are interested in connecting with your students.

 NOTE: The programs offered through Skype in the Classroom are free.